-All currently enrolled Appalachian undergraduate and graduate students in good academic standing are eligible to apply for the International Research Grant of up to $1500.
+All currently enrolled Appalachian undergraduate and graduate students in good academic standing are eligible to apply for an International Research Grant of up to $1500.
 The purpose of these grants are to support student research or creative endeavors that have an international and/or global focus.
 This grant is supported in part by the Office of International Education and Development (OIED).

 The International Student Research Grant is designed to fund costs associated with outside the classroom, Faculty-mentored, student-based research projects or creative endeavors which involve International travel and also address global learning.
 For example, projects may address the following:

 - Analyzing a current issue from multiple cultural perspectives

 - Investigating ethical or moral questions that are associated with different cultures

 Grant requests are for funding to travel internationally (please read over the funding section) to collect research.
 OSR cannot fund research grant proposals for travel expenses involving conducting/collecting research when the project is required for course credit or graduation, present or in the future.
 This would include Honors Thesis, Capstones, and Masters Thesis, etc. The final outcome with this grant is the same as the other OSR grants in that they allow students and faculty mentors to disseminate original research and result in a final product (presentation, exhibit, publication).